1coderookie/BSB-LPB-LAN_EN/docs/chap01.md

 ---

 ## 1.3 ESP32

-***Attention: We have tested a lot, but ALL functions etc. we have not been able to test.
-If you encounter any problems, incompatibilities, function restrictions or general bugs regarding the ESP32 usage, please report it (ideally in English as an issue in the repo)!***

 The BSB-LAN software can also be run on an ESP32.
 However, it is mandatory to make certain adjustments, which are described in chap.
 [2.1.2](chap02.md#212-installation-onto-the-esp32).